-Military aid for Israel removed from U.S. bill to fund government
+Military aid for Israel removed from U.S. funding bill, but leadership pledges vote later this week

 United States

-Military aid for Israel removed from U.S. bill to fund government
+Military aid for Israel removed from U.S. funding bill, but leadership pledges vote later this week

-WASHINGTON, Sept 21 (Reuters) - Democratic lawmakers on Tuesday removed $1 billion in military funding for Israel from legislation to fund the U.S. government after objections from liberals in the House of Representatives, setting the stage for a potential fight over the matter later this year.
+WASHINGTON, Sept 21 (Reuters) - Democratic lawmakers on Tuesday removed $1 billion in military funding for Israel from legislation to fund the U.S. government after objections from liberals in the House of Representatives, but party leaders pledged to bring the matter up again later this week.

 Some House Democrats objected to a provision in a stopgap spending bill to provide the additional funding so Israel can replenish its "Iron Dome" missile-defense system.
-The U.S. company Raytheon (RTX.N) produces many Iron Dome components.
+The U.S. company Raytheon Technologies Corp (RTX.N) produces many Iron Dome components.

 The House is debating legislation to fund the federal government through Dec.
 3 and raise the nation's borrowing limit.